-The design of this capsule is based on the one described in [13].
-In order to clarify this capsule format, Table 1 shows the NACK
+The design of this capsule is based on the one described in [Hof97].
+In order to clarify this capsule format, figure 1 shows the NACK fields used to request the retransmission of capsules with sequence numbers from 1420 to 1432 for the third time, and capsule 1440 for the second time.

-RRL Capsule - The rejected receivers list (RRL) capsule is multicast from the source and contains the addresses of the receivers to be rejected from the RMANP session.
+RRL Capsule.- The Rejected Receivers List capsule is multicast from the source and contains the addresses of the receivers to be rejected from the RMANP session.